McModknower/knowrob/src/semweb/README.md

 ### Triple Patterns

 A triple pattern is a triple with some parts replaced by variables.
-For example, the triple pattern `?x ex:hasAge ?y` matches all triples where the subject is a variable `?x` and the predicate is `ex:hasAge`.
+For example, the triple pattern `?x ex:hasAge ?y` matches all triples where the predicate is `ex:hasAge`.
 Triple patterns are used in queries to match triples in the knowledge base.
 The query engine then binds the variables in the triple pattern to the actual values in the triples.